nodejs/node/doc/api/n-api.md

 has a reference count of 0.
 Typically this reference count would be incremented temporarily during async operations that require the instance to remain valid.

-Caution: The optional returned reference (if obtained) should be deleted via [`napi_delete_reference`][] ONLY in response to the finalize callback invocation.
+*Caution*: The optional returned reference (if obtained) should be deleted via [`napi_delete_reference`][] ONLY in response to the finalize callback invocation.
 (If it is deleted before then, then the finalize callback may never be invoked.)
-Therefore when obtaining a reference a finalize callback is also required in order to enable correct proper of the reference.
+Therefore, when obtaining a reference a finalize callback is also required in order to enable correct proper of the reference.

-Note: This API may modify the prototype chain of the wrapper object.
+*Note*: This API may modify the prototype chain of the wrapper object.
 Afterward, additional manipulation of the wrapper's prototype chain may cause `napi_unwrap()` to fail.